 They have stood at their home outside the Town Hall for 124 years, intermittently, the Grade II frame needs tending to in order to maintain its regal appearance.

 What was produced?

-Hall Conservation was appointed by the council to restore the gates for the first time since 1979, and commissioned Kent wide-format specialist Wallace Print to manufacture hoardings to be put up in their place while the work was underway.
-The hoardings were designed to display the gates’ design at life size, as well as bearing information about the project to restore them.
+Hall Conservation was appointed by the council to restore the gates for the first time since 1979, and commissioned Kent large-format specialist Wallace Print to manufacture hoardings to be put up in their place while the work was underway.
+The hoardings were designed to display the gates’ at life size, as well as bearing information about the project to restore them.

 What did the job entail?

 To create the 10m-high, 20m-wide, five-sided structure, Wallace printed on more than 200 3mm-thick ACM panels using their SwissQprint Impala UV printer.
 Panels were then cut on the Esko Kongsberg X44 router and laminated with graffiti-resistant Mactac Permaguard 7000 film using a 1.6m-wide Seal laminator.

 What challenges were overcome?